Consortium Guidelines for AnVIL Data Access

-- Must establish Two Factor Authentication on your Google Account;
+- Establish Two Factor Authentication on their Google Account.

-- Must not provide access to users without the appropriate permissions and supervision;
+- NOT provide access to users without the appropriate permissions and supervision.

-- Must ensure all personnel under your supervision are aware of and adhere to all data use limitations and all terms of consortium agreements (MOUs, DUAs, etc.); and,
+- Ensure all personnel under the member’s supervision are aware of and adhere to all data use limitations and all terms of consortium agreements (MOUs, DUAs, etc.).

-- Must report any potential data security incidents to the Consortium contact person and AnVIL staff within 24 hours and follow any consortium-specific protocols as necessary.
+- Report any potential data security incidents to the consortium administrator, AnVIL staff, and NIH staff within 24 hours and follow any consortium specific protocols as necessary.

-- Ensuring all consortium members confirm they have Two Factor Authentication active on their Google Account before granting them access;
+- Consortium members confirm that they have Two Factor Authentication active on their Google Account before granting them access.

-- Ensuring that consortium members only have access to appropriate datasets (i.e., if there are multiple datasets, and a consortium member is only approved for access to a subset of those datasets, these limited access permissions should be organized via distinct Terra Authorization Domains);
+- Consortium members only have access to appropriate datasets (i.e., if there are multiple datasets and a consortium member is only approved for access to a subset of those datasets, access should be organized via distinct Terra Authorization Domains), and.

-- DO ensure that individual investigators are aware of and obtain any necessary approvals beyond consortium membership for doing secondary research on the data (e.g. additional IRB approval, additional collaborator approval, etc.);
+- Consortium members are aware of and obtain any necessary approvals beyond consortium membership for doing secondary research on the data (e.g., IRB approval, additional collaborator approval, etc.).